 Why Text Automatically Changes in Word

 Does it seem like Word randomly changes the capitalization or spelling of text in a document?
 AutoCorrect is to blame.
-As the name indicates, AutoCorrect automatically corrects the spelling of commonly misspelled words but also makes other changes including capitalizing the first letter in a sentence, table cell, or line of text.
-To review your choices and to stop annoying automation in Word:
+As the name indicates, AutoCorrect automatically corrects the spelling of commonly misspelled words but also makes other changes, including capitalizing the first letter in a sentence, table cell, or line of text.
+To review your choices and stop annoying automation in Word:

 - Pick File > Options.